wangziqi2013/wangziqi2013.github.io/_posts/2023-02-11-redis-notes.markdown

 Besides, the key will not be inserted if it already exists in any of the two tables.
 If the check passes, a new entry object is allocated and linked to the head of the bucket.

+Deletion is implemented in `dictGenericDelete()`.
+This function locates the bucket using the hash value, walks the linked list, and unlinks the entry from the list if the hash value and key match.
+The function also takes an argument, `nofree`, which indicates whether the entry unlinked from the dictionary should be freed or not.
+If the caller needs the deleted entry (as is the case with `dictUnlink()`) then this value should be set to `1`.
+Otherwise it is set to zero, as in `dictDelete()`.

 ### Disabling Persistence

 Redis has two independent persistence mechanisms: RDB and AOF.
 RDB uses copy-on-write (implemented in the OS kernel